webplatform/docs/tutorials/css-regions/index.md

 variety of techniques to customize layouts for your content.
-However, the more you want to set up rules to automate layout from various content sources, the more you should familiarize yourself with CSS3's [[tutorials/flexbox|flexible box properties]], which allows you to position layout elements fairly independently of how they are ordered within the DOM.
-Support for [[tutorials/exclusions|CSS Exclusions]] allows control over how content in some layout elements flow around others.
+However, the more you want to set up rules to automate layout from various content sources, the more you should familiarize yourself with CSS3's [[tutorials/flexbox|flexible box properties]], which allow you to position layout elements fairly independently of how they are ordered within the DOM.
+Support for [[tutorials/exclusions|CSS Exclusions]] allows control over how content within some layout elements flows around others.
 Also familiarize yourself with the [[apis/css-regions|API interfaces]] that allow JavaScript applications to control how content flows.
 }}